Height one specializations of Selmer groups

-\begin{Theorem} We have the following equality in the divisor group of $\R_{F,G}$: { } \end{Theorem} Let us explain some of our notations.
-If $A$ is a topological commutative ring, we let $\hat{A}$ denote the Pontryagin dual of $A$.
+\end{Theorem} Let us explain some of our notations.
+If $A$ is a profinite ring, we let $\hat{A}$ denote the Pontryagin dual of $A$.
 If $M$ is a continuous $A$-module, we let $M^\vee$ denote its Pontryagin dual.
 To a finitely generated torsion module over an integrally closed Noetherian local domain or a non-zero element of its fraction field, we shall associate an element of the divisor group following \cite{greenberg1994iwasawa}.
 If $M$ is an $A$-module and $I$ is an ideal of $A$, the $A/I$-module $M[I]$ is defined to be the set $\{ m \in M \ | \ i \cdot m =0, \ \forall i \in I\}$.
+The discrete modules $D_{\rho_3}$, $D_{\rho_2}$ and $D_{\rho_1}$ will be precisely defined in Section \ref{selmer}.
 We will assume throughout this paper that the $R_{F,G}[[\Gamma]]$-module $\Sel_{\rho_3}(\Q)^\vee$ and the $R_{F,G}$-module $\Sel_{\rho_2}(\Q)^\vee$ are torsion. \\

 One can formulate a main conjecture in Iwasawa theory for $\rho_2$ and $\rho_3$ following \cite{greenberg1994iwasawa}.
-The main conjecture for $\rho_3$ predicts the the following equality of divisors in $R_{F,G}[[\Gamma]]$:
+The main conjecture for $\rho_3$ predicts the following equality of divisors in $R_{F,G}[[\Gamma]]$:

-The main conjecture for $\rho_2$ predicts the the following equality of divisors in $R_{F,G}$:
+The main conjecture for $\rho_2$ predicts the following equality of divisors in $R_{F,G}$:

 We prove the following theorem to show that Theorem \ref{analysis-3-2} and Theorem \ref{algebra-3-2} are completely consistent with the main conjectures \ref{MC3} and \ref{MC2}:

 \begin{Theorem} If the main conjecture \ref{MC3} holds, then the main conjecture \ref{MC2} also holds. \end{Theorem}